Saturday, October 5, 2024

 The Muck and the Ocean

-She is standing on the shore watching the ocean, sensing God’s great power.
+I imagine a woman standing on the shore watching the ocean.
+She senses God’s great power.
 He is the one who commands this, the wind and the waves.
-She is humble and meek and out of instinct, she bows.
-She gets the wonder and the glory of it.
-And there is this hesitation, a little bit of trepidation, because she senses Him calling her into the ocean.
+She is humble and meek and out of instinct, out of respect, she bows.
+She feels the wonder and the glory of it.
+And there is this hesitation, a little bit of trepidation, because she senses God calling her into the ocean.
 He beckons her.
-The waves are monstrous and there are unknowns and what if she gets sucked under or swept away?
-The shore is safer.
-But she takes the chance to step in, and she wills herself out into the waves, and she discovers that the waves are made of GOD’S LOVE.
+The waves swell monstrously high and there are unknowns....what if she gets sucked under or swept away?
+The shore is much safer.
+But she takes the chance to step in, and she wills herself out into the waves, and there, she discovers that the waves are made of GOD’S LOVE.
 And if these waves are love, what reason does she have to fear?
-Water sustains life, and it is the thing that quenches thirst.
-The waves of God ‘s love satiate her soul.
-Living water.
+This ocean water contains no salt, it is living water.
+This water sustains, and quenches the deepest of thirsts.
+The waves of God's love satiate her soul.

-There is an ocean of love available to you and me.
-Oh the vastness and the depths of it.
+There exists an ocean of love available for those who seek it.
+No one could fully comprehend the vastness and the depths of it.
 He calls us out there to know it and to live.
-He invites us to make that first step, by faith we wade out even further.
+He invites us to make that first step, and by faith we wade out even further.
 And then we see….we experience the love crashing over us, in wave after wave.
-Sweet freedom and REVELATION.
+His love gives sweet freedom and revelation.
 New life for our bones.

 But they don’t move.
 Because after all these years of ministry, I know, that most people just don’t.